stonefl/stonefl.github.io/_posts/2021-05-31-git-and-gitlab-quick-start-tutorial.md

 When the download finishes, you will get an `.exe` file, and you can double-click it to install.
 You can keep all default settings during installation.

-## Configure Git for the First Time
+## Configure Git for First Time
-After installation of Git your Windows system, you can start `Git Bash` from the **Start Menu**:
+After installation of Git on your Windows system, you can start `Git Bash` from the **Start Menu**:

 ![Git Bash from Start Menu]({{site.baseurl}}/img/post/gitlab02.png)

-You can also start `Git Bash` from the **Context Menu** through right-click from any local directory:
+You can also start `Git Bash` from the **Context Menu** through right-clicking from any local directory:

 ![Git Bash from Context Menu]({{site.baseurl}}/img/post/gitlab03.png)

-Once you start your `Git Bash` for the first time, it is a good idea to customize your Git environment through running the following commands.
-Note, the setting commands only need to run once.
+Once you start your `Git Bash` for the first time, it is a good idea to customize your Git environment by running the following commands.
+Note, the setting commands only need to do one time.
 ```
 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"